AJ Buckingham & Associates - Chartered Accountants

 Payments must reach the Clearing House by the SG cut off date to meet employer obligations.

-The employer has met their SG employer obligations once the contribution is accepted by the clearing house, thereby minimising the time and paperwork involved.
+The employer has met their SG employer obligations once the contribution is accepted by the clearing house, thereby minimizing the time and paperwork involved.

 As at the end of January 2013 there were approximately 37,000 small businesses registered making payments on behalf of 271,000 employees.
 There are suggestions the 19 employee threshold is too low with the Australian Retailers Association proposing the cap be increased to 100 employees due to the high numbers of part-time or casual employees in the workforce.
 Around 50 per cent of the currently registered businesses have five or less employees.
 Some concerns regarding the scheme are that there may be some small businesses reluctant to register for fear of inadvertently exceeding the 19 employee rule.